GoogleChrome/web.dev/src/site/content/en/blog/browser-fs-access/index.md

 ### Real life code sample

-Below, you can see an actual example of browser-nativefs as it is used in Excalidraw.
+Below, you can see an actual example of browser-fs-access as it is used in Excalidraw.
 This excerpt is taken from [`/src/data/json.ts`](https://github.com/excalidraw/excalidraw/blob/cd87bd6901b47430a692a06a8928b0f732d77097/src/data/json.ts#L24-L52).
-Of special interest is how the `saveAsJSON()` method passes either a file handle or `null` to browser-nativefs' `fileSave()` method, which causes it to overwrite when a handle is given, or to save to a new file if not.
+Of special interest is how the `saveAsJSON()` method passes either a file handle or `null` to browser-fs-access' `fileSave()` method, which causes it to overwrite when a handle is given, or to save to a new file if not.